 make a gift

 National Children’s Museum creates the next generation of critical thinkers and innovators by sparking an interest in STEAM before the age of 12, when interest in the sciences often drops off.
-The Museum is an innovative institution that brings exhibits, in-person education, and virtual programs to children in the DC region and across the country.
+The Museum is an innovative institution that brings play-based exhibits and programs to children in the DC region and across the country.

 whimsical exhibits + installations

 Visitors explore science, technology, engineering, art, and math through our hands-on exhibits and rotating installations that present emergent technologies in STEAM.